MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-deployment.md

         buildTypes {
             debug {
                 ...
-                // Note: CodePush updates shouldn't be tested in Debug mode as they are overriden by the RN packager.
+                // Note: CodePush updates shouldn't be tested in Debug mode as they're overriden by the RN packager.
 However, because CodePush checks for updates in all modes, we must supply a key. resValue "string", "CodePushDeploymentKey", '""'
                 ...
             }